-Rehoming costs per dog are £395 which include a microchip, passport, vaccinations, parasite treatment, tests for Southern European diseases, neutering and transport to the UK.
+Adoption fees per dog are £595 for all dogs and includes a microchip, passport, vaccinations, parasite treatment, tests for Southern European diseases, neutering (if appropriate) and transport to the UK.
 The process for rehoming is simple and you can read more about it here

 We cannot contact people directly about their particular requirements as there is not the time or resource to do so.
-We tend to specialise in rehoming English Setters, Brittany's and Pointers, with occasional other breeds like Griffon's, Mastif's.
+We tend to specialise in rehoming English Setters, Brittanys and Pointers, with occasional other breeds like Griffons and Podencos.
 This is because these breeds are classed as working dogs in Spain and are often dumped by their owners.

-Because most of our dogs are in Spain, you won't be able to meet your dog before you rehome it, unless you are prepared to drive to Spain!
+Because most of our dogs are in Spain, you won't be able to meet your dog before you rehome it but we do occasionally have foster dogs in the UK too!
 We have rehomed many, many dogs successfully without the need for them to meet their new owners.
 We will always work with you to make sure (as much as we can) that the dog you want is a good fit for your life.

 The rescuers in Spain work extremely hard to rescue as many dogs as possible, often alongside many other commitments.
 Some of the shelters we work with have volunteers who take very high quality photos, while others don't.
 The information they can give us is limited due to the amount of dogs they are helping and their lack of resources but we try our best to match dogs up to their new homes as best we can.